michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 6. And he said to me, These sayings are faithfulness and truth.
 And the Lord God of the spirit of the prophets hath sent me, his angel, to show to his servants the things which must soon be done.

 7. And behold, I come quickly.
-Blessed is he who keepeth the words of the prophecy of this book.Polyglot, "Of this prophecy."
+Blessed is he who keepeth the words of the prophecy of this book.

 8. And also I Juhanon am he who heard and saw these.
 And when I had heard and seen, I fell to worship before the feet of the angel who showed them to me.